Websoft9Archive/ansible-moodle/docs/stack-accounts.md

 ## Moodle

-Administrator account is set by yourselft at the time of Moodle installation wizard
+Administrator account is set by yourself at the time of Moodle installation wizard

 ## MySQL